mrwunderbar666/rpi-vumonitor-python/docs/index.md

 # Insert Gif of VU Meter with Wiring Pi

 Notice how there is almost no jitter using the hardware PWM.
+And now we also have up to 137 steps of control.

 ## 4: Digital to Analog Converter (DAC)

 With PWM we face some strong limitations: if we use software PWM we can use any GPIO pin, but get a lot of jitter.
 If we use hardware PWM we are limited to very few pins and two channels, but get almost no jitter.

 This is were the DAC comes in.
-It let's us control more VU Meters at a high level of accuracy.
+It let's us control more VU Meters at a higher level of accuracy.

 ### Chosing a DAC